GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

 **`MiniBatchTrainer.evaluateAndBackprop` has no null-query-neuron guard.** `SequentialListTrainer.learnEpoch`
 skips samples whose `query.neuron` is null, and `Neuralizer` does create such samples for examples without a query head.
-The minibatch path has no such check. **Reasoned**, not run - it looks like an NPE at batch > 1 and is cheap to check.
+The minibatch path has no such check. **Measured**: given such a sample, the sequential trainer skips it and the minibatch one throws `NullPointerException: Cannot invoke AtomNeurons.getComputationView(int) because outputNeuron is null`.

 **`calculateErrorValue()` is not idempotent.** `ClassificationResults` rewrites the outputs in place while computing its metrics - `loadBinaryMetrics` applies a sigmoid and `loadMulticlassMetrics` a softmax when